Search

 Capture surfaces and flue sizes are equivalent for each study, in order to compare natural draft efficiency only.

-Four chimney configurations and associated 3D models
+Four chimney configurations - Comparison

 Studies show that the chimney with the rotating hood creates the most draught.